Lacunoides exquisitus

-Lacunoides exquisitus is a species of sea snail, a marine gastropod mollusk in the family Neomphalidae.
+Lacunoides exquisitus is a deep-sea, hydrothermal species of sea snail, a marine gastropod mollusc in the family Neomphalidae.

 Description

-The length of the shell attains 2.24 mm.
+It is characterized by a very small, flattened shell (up to about 2.24mm diameter) that resembles a Limpet's shell in genus Lacuna and specialized soft anatomy.
+It is colorless and thin, with a structure of fine axial and spiral threads on the whorls.
+The aperture is round and oblique, and adults lack any open umbilicus.
+The periostracum is very thin and the shell is not nacreous.

 Distribution

 This marine species occurs off the Galapagos Islands at a depth of 2480 m.